The Perfect Weekend Getaway in Paso Robles, California

 Day 2 (Friday), spend the day wine tasting

-Start your day with breakfast at Paso Walk then head out for a day of wine tasting among the vineyards.
-Since Saturdays tend to be the busiest day for wine tastings, Friday is an excellent alternative—especially if you plan to play things by ear and try your luck with a walk-in.
+Start your day with breakfast at your hotel or Paso Walk, then head out for a day of wine tasting among the vineyards.

-I’d start by driving to Tablas Creek since it’s a bit further out, then make your way back towards town with a stop for lunch and more wine at JUSTIN winery (reservations recommended).
-If that’s not your vibe, skip JUSTIN and instead head to Clos Solène or Turley Wines with a stop at Tin City for lunch at Etto on your way back to Paso Robles.
+I’d start by driving to Tablas Creek since it’s a bit further out, then make your way back towards town.
+Stop for lunch at Niner then head to Clos Solène (reservations required) or Turley Wines (walk-ins welcome).

 After, head back to your hotel in the afternoon to rest up and get ready for dinner.
 After a long day of tasting, plan to stick around town and walk to farm-to-table French restaurant, Les Petites Canailles, if you’re in the mood for something more upscale date-night vibe, or The Backyard on Thirteenth for a laidback but lively casual option.